Taming-the-BEAST/Visualizing-BEAST2-results/README.md

 There are very good resources for data visualization in R. Here some of our favorites:

-- [Fundamentals of Data Visualization by Claus O. Wilke](https://clauswilke.com/dataviz/) A guide to making visualizations that “accurately reflect the data, tell a story, and look professional.”
+- [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) {% cite wilke2019 --file Visualizing-BEAST2-results
+/master-refs %} A guide to making visualizations that “accurately reflect the data, tell a story, and look professional.”
 Amazing resource to understand the best way to visualize each type of data and with useful advice on how to communicate a message with it.
 - [The R Graph Gallery](https://r-graph-gallery.com/): A comprehensive online collection of diverse and visually appealing data visualizations created using R. Great for inspiration!
 - [ggplot2 Package Documentation](https://ggplot2.tidyverse.org/): The official documentation for the ggplot2 package provides detailed explanations and examples for each function and feature.
 It also includes a Cheatsheet!
-- [The R Graphics Cookbook by Winston Chang](https://r-graphics.org/) offers practical recipes and examples for creating a wide range of plots using ggplot2.
+- [The R Graphics Cookbook](https://r-graphics.org/) {% cite chang2018 --file Visualizing-BEAST2-results
+/master-refs %} offers practical recipes and examples for creating a wide range of plots using ggplot2.

 ----

 # Relevant References

-{% bibliography --cited --file Tutorial-Template/master-refs.bib %}
+{% bibliography --cited --file Visualizing-BEAST2-results/master-refs.bib %}